monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 Need help?
 Contact [Monek Support](https://monek.com/contact) or visit the [WordPress.org support forum](https://wordpress.org/support/plugin/monek-checkout/).

 == Changelog ==

+= 4.3.0 =
+* Adds support for the classic (non-Blocks) shortcode checkout and the Order Pay page.
+The embedded Monek card form now renders and completes payments on both.
+Express Checkout / Apple Pay remains Blocks-only.

 = 4.2.1 =
 * Fixes an issue where Apple Pay orders showed a different payment method in order confirmations, emails, and the admin order screen.